-9.33 hif_makeimages: Make target aggregate continuum images
+10.33 hif_makeimages: Make target aggregate continuum images

-A cleaned aggregate continuum image of each science target is formed from the hif_findcont channels (as listed in the cont.dat file) is created.
-The aggregate continuum image(s) are made with nterms=2 if the fractional bandwidth is ≥ 10% (only currently possible for ALMA Bands 3 and 4 data).
+A cleaned aggregate continuum image of each science target is formed from the $hif_findcont$ channels (as listed in the cont.dat file) is created.
+The aggregate continuum image(s) are made with nterms=2 if the fractional bandwidth is $\geq 10\%$ (only currently possible for ALMA Bands 3 and 4 data).
+Automasking and cleaning as in Sec.
+10.31.

 The resulting non-primary beam corrected images are displayed on the WebLog page.
-The "View Other QA Images" links show the primary beam corrected image, psf, clean model, dirty image, and residual image (Figure 27).
+The "View Other QA Images" links show the primary beam corrected image, psf, clean model, dirty image, and residual image (Figure 44).

-9.34 hif_makeimlist: Set-up image parameters for target cube imaging
+10.34 hif_makeimlist: Set-up image parameters for target cube imaging